qudtlib/rdfio-maven-plugin/README.md

   - `<message>`: Description.
   - `<shapes>`: SHACL shapes via `<file>`, `<files>`, `<graph>`, or `<graphs>`.
   - `<data>`: Data sources.
+  - `<failOnMissingInputGraph`: don't fail the build if a <graph> is not found in the pipeline dataset
   - `<inferred>`: Output via `<graph>` and/or `<file>`.
   - `<iterateUntilStable>`: Repeat until no new triples.
   - `<iterationOutputFilePattern>`: Per-iteration output pattern.